-Though the truth of the Robin Hood legends are subject to debate and historical interpretation, the county boasts two other literary associations that are in no doubt.
+Though the truth of the Robin Hood legends is subject to debate and historical interpretation, the county boasts two other literary associations that are in no doubt.
 Newstead Abbey was the home of romantic poet Lord Byron, and in Eastwood is the DH Lawrence Birthplace Museum.
-Newstead was created from the ruins of a 12th century Augustinian priory and is set in over 300 acres of lovely parkland.
+Newstead was created from the ruins of a 12th-century Augustinian priory and is set in over 300 acres of lovely parkland.

 Nottingham itself is full of historical treasures, from Nottingham Castle, originally built by the Normans, to Wollaton Hall, an extravagant Tudor manor.
 The castle was razed after the Civil War, built again as a classical mansion, destroyed again by Luddite rioters, and finally rebuilt to take its place as the city's major museum and art gallery.
 Wollaton Hall was built in 1588 for Sir Francis Willoughby, and it now houses the Nottingham Natural History Museum in stately style.